Florida

 Where does your Florida practice stand?

-Our free assessment checks your Google presence, Psychology Today profile, website, and AI search visibility across Florida.
+Our Free Practice Checkup checks your Google presence, Psychology Today profile, website, and AI search visibility across Florida.
 Takes 2 minutes.

 Florida has permanent telehealth regulations but is NOT a member of PSYPACT or the Counseling Compact as of early 2026.
 This means out-of-state therapists cannot easily serve Florida clients via telehealth, and Florida-licensed therapists are limited to serving clients within the state.
 Florida does require insurance parity for telehealth services delivered within the state.